dsmsuite/dsmsuite.github.io/dsm_overview.md

 The DSM above shows that element U2 is problematic, because in addition to incoming relationships it also has outgoing relationships.
 It is called a change propagator.
 Changing this elements has impact on many pieces of the software.

-There DSM also allow to spot different types of cyclic relations.

 ![dsm cycles](https://dsmsuite.github.io/assets/img/dsm_overview/dsm_6a_cycles.png "dsm cycles")

 *Figure 11: DSM cycle types*

+The DSM above shows two different types of cyclic relations.
 Each type requires a specific type of refactoring to remove it:

 | Dependency type    | Description                                                                                                                  | Required refactoring         |
 |:-------------------|:-----------------------------------------------------------------------------------------------------------------------------|:-----------------------------|